 Healthy Seeded Crackers Recipe (Gluten-Free)

-These nutrient-packed Healthy Seeded Crackers are quick to prepare, high in fiber, packed with omega-3s, vegan-friendly, and absolutely delicious.
-They’re the perfect healthy snack, easy to make, and great for meal prep.
+These nutrient-packed Healthy Seeded Crackers are the perfect healthy snack.
 You’re free to use any combo of seeds that you prefer.
 To promote plant diversity, aim for at least three different types.
 You can use a mix of hemp, flax, sunflower, pumpkin, sesame, and poppy seeds, or pick and choose your favorites!
-To sneak in some much-loved legumes, we’ve also incorporated chickpea flour, also known as besan.
+To sneak in some much-loved legumes, we’ve also incorporated chickpea flour, also known as besan, which also has the bonus of being gluten-free.

-Diverse Seed Mix: Combining hemp, flax, sunflower, pumpkin, sesame, and poppy seeds for a flavorful crunch.
+• Diverse Seed Mix: Combining hemp, flax, sunflower, pumpkin, sesame, or poppy seeds for a flavorful crunch, and to score some plant-diversity points!

-Perfect Texture: A delightful balance of softness and crunch, ideal for snacking.
+• Perfect Texture: A delightful crunch, so satisfying.

 Ingredient Notes

-Chickpea Flour: A gluten-free, fiber and protein-rich alternative, adding depth to the crackers’ nutritional profile.
+• Chickpea Flour: A gluten-free, fiber and protein-rich alternative, adding depth to the crackers’ nutritional profile.
+Raw chickpea flour tastes pretty bitter, so I do not recommend tasting the batter!
+It is, however, delicious once cooked.

-Seed Variety: A vibrant mix of seeds, each adding unique nutritional benefits and flavors.
+• Seed Variety: A mix of seeds, each adding unique nutritional benefits and flavors.
 Feel free to experiment with different combinations.
+I recommend using at least 2/3 cups of smaller seeds.

-Nutritional Yeast: Provides a cheesy, umami flavor while being rich in B vitamins.
+• Nutritional Yeast: Provides a cheesy, umami flavor while being rich in B vitamins and protein.
+You can skip the nutritional yeast and add more of the seasonings if you’d like.

 Step-By-Step Instructions